Our campuses and locations

 The Freemasons' Department of Geriatric Medicine is located on the North Shore Hospital site.
 It is an academic section of the Department of Medicine conducting research and teaching relating to the health and clinical care of older people.
 The Waitemata Health Campus is a division of the Faculty of Medical and Health Sciences and provides clinical teaching and research for undergraduate and postgraduate medical students.

-South Auckland Clinical School
+South Auckland Clinical Campus

-The South Auckland Clinical School at Middlemore Hospital offers training in areas of specific relevance to the South Auckland population, including diabetes and renal disease, trauma and orthopaedic complications, psychiatric illness and substance abuse.
+The South Auckland Clinical Campus at Middlemore Hospital offers training in areas of specific relevance to the South Auckland population, including diabetes and renal disease, trauma and orthopaedic complications, psychiatric illness and substance abuse.